Pulgasari/poo/docs/types.md

 # Data-Types

-This document provides an overview about all built-in datatypes.
+This document provides an **overview** about all built-in datatypes.

 > [!IMPORTANT]
-> For extended infos about each datatype, its methods etc. move to [/types](/docs/types) directory.
+> For extended infos about each datatype, follow the link at each entry.

 ---